tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 ## misc
 * Natural gradient methods (cf standard gradients)
+  * the exact computation of the natural gradient is intractable because it requires inverting the Fisher information matrix.
   * follow the steepest descent direction that uses the Fisher metric as the underlying metric, a metric that is based not on the choice of coordinates but rather on the manifold (i.e., the surface).
   * constructs the norm using the Fisher information matrix F, a local quadratic approximation to the KL divergence.